 - They can be indoor or outdoor cats

-By registering your cat with us, it means that as soon as we are able to start our service, we can get in touch with you.
+By registering your cat with us, it means we can get in touch with you when our plans for the feline blood bank progress.
 When this time comes, we will discuss the suitability of your cat with you in more detail and explain what to expect if you bring them to donate.

-It might be some time before you hear from us due to the legislation we need in place before we can move things forward.
+It may be some time before you hear from us due to the complexities involved in launching this service.
 We will let you know as soon as we have more information available.

 You can also speak to your own vet as many keep a register of local cats who can donate blood.
 This means that if an emergency arises where a cat needs blood, they can ask you to come in with your cat to help.

-While we work on launching our blood bank for cats, we continue to provide support and advice to vets on cats.
+Until our feline blood bank service becomes available, we will continue to provide support and advice to vets on cats.
 We can supply all the collection equipment they need to collect blood from donor cats, equipment for blood administration, including typing and cross match kits, as well as education on transfusion medicine in cats.